Jump to content

 Are you the assistant for your son's Webelos den?
 Do you camp?
 Since the den leader does not camp, and it sounds like he could use a bit of help, how about talking to him, and offering to be responsible for the den on the camping trip with the Troop?
 By the way, it does not matter what other positions this Webelos den leader holds outside of the Pack.

 23. Getting replies on a forum that folks have joined just so that they CAN answer questions, help folks, and learn new things in return, is NOT the same as getting an unwilling person to volunteer to be den leader by passing out a sign-up list to 60 people.
 As you stated, you tried it at your B&G, and it did not work.
 Out of 60 adults you got 0 volunteers on the sign-up sheet.
 BSA recommends identifying the best choices for the position, then sending 1 or 2 folks, armed with any and all information about the position that could be needed, to ask the Pack's choices face to face.
-You
+You start asking the best choice, and if they don't agree you go down the list to #2, and so on until you have a yes.
+Here is BSA's "Selecting Cub Scout Leadership" from the BSA National Web site - http://www.scouting.org/filestore/pdf/510-500.pdf

 24. My experience is that the boys that tend to drop out by Webelos do so because of their leaders, not the program.
 They are also going into middle school with all that entails with school and their peers.
 The leaders get bored/burned out, and start doing the minimum, or less.
 This makes the boys bored, and their other options start looking pretty darn good.
 Somehow I doubt that the way that KISMIF runs his Webelos program is simply an outstanding exception to the poor to mediocre rule.
 Most of the Webelos dens in my area, including those in my Pack, are run this way.
-Stop blaming
+Stop blaming the Webelos program when it is the den leaders (like your Bear DL) that just don't seem to care.
+Perhaps what you should do is to recruit a new Webelos den leader instead of stripping the Webelos program.

 25. From your profile your position in the Pack is that of den leader.
 The decision on whether or not this parent becomes a den leader is up to the Pack Committee Chair, and the Charter Organization, not other den leaders.
 That decision is usually based on if they feel the volunteer will do a god job.
 The decision of whether or not the Cub Scout stays in Tigers for a second year is something that should be discussed between the Cubmaster, Committee Chair, and the parents.
 The final decision is really up to the parents on what they feel is best for their son.
-It has nothing to do with any
+It has nothing to do with anyone else in the Pack.

 ×